 All parties must adhere to all college policies regarding, alcohol, noise and guests.
 Unauthorized parties or approved parties that violate the party policy are subject to judicial action and/or fines.

 For more information about the party planning process, please go to: new.oberlin.edu/office/housing/forms-and-policies/party-planning.dot.

 Unauthorized parties or approved parties that violate the party policy are subject to judicial action that may include educational sanctions, fines and fees.
 The assessment of charges associated with these incidents serves as a reminder that unauthorized parties or parties that grow out of their capacity to maintain community standards warrant an institutional response that might have been avoided through careful party planning and monitoring.

-The educational sanctions for such incidents may include, but are not limited to, the loss of the privilege to register future parties, referral to relevant educational programming that may carry a fee, an informational interview with a specified administrator, an unauthorized party fine of $100 per residential unit involved, or restitution for damages to college property resulting from activity associated with said party.
+The educational sanctions for such incidents may include, but are not limited to, the loss of the privilege to register future parties, referral to relevant educational programming that may carry a fee, an informational interview with a specified administrator, an unauthorized party fine per resident and/or restitution for damages to college property resulting from activity associated with said party.
 The disciplinary status sanctions imposed may range from written warnings up to and including suspension or dismissal.